eatyourpeas/checktick/docs/privacy-notice.md

 ### 1.2 Data Controller

-For your CheckTick account data, CheckTick (or the self-hosted instance operator) is the data controller.
+For your CheckTick account data, Eatyourpeas Ltd (or the self-hosted instance operator) is the data controller.

+Eatyourpeas Ltd is a company registered in England and Wales.

-For survey data you collect, **you are the data controller** and CheckTick is the data processor.
+For survey data you collect, **you are the data controller** and Eatyourpeas Ltd (trading as CheckTick) is the data processor.
 You are responsible for:

 * Obtaining appropriate consent from survey respondents
 * Providing privacy notices to respondents